 - 12-15 drops of essential oils (optional)

-The brand that I use is Dr. Bonner and it comes in several different scents: unscented/baby, almond, citrus, eucalyptus, peppermint, rose, tea tree and lavender.
-If you prefer a different scent, you can use the unscented and add 15-20 drops of your favorite essential oils.
-I get mine at the local Whole Foods, but you can also get then online at Amazon as shown above.
+The brand of castile soap that I like to use is Dr. Bonner and it comes in several different scents: unscented/baby, almond, citrus, eucalyptus, peppermint, rose, tea tree, and lavender.
+If you prefer a different scent, you can use the unscented and add 12-15 drops of your favorite essential oils.

 I’ve been using this wash now for about six months and I will never go back to using commercial soaps.
 In fact, one day I forgot that I needed more soap and got into the shower.
 When I realized that I didn’t have my soap I reached out and grabbed an old bottle of Bath & Body Works wash.
 As soon as I stepped out of the shower I started itching and had to take another shower with the castile soap.
 I had been dealing with the itch and irritation for so many years that I didn’t even notice it wasn’t normal!